promcon/website/content/2023-berlin/index.md

 ## Code of Conduct

-To make PromCon a welcoming and harrassment-free experience for everyone, we follow the [Linux Foundation's Code of Conduct](https://events.linuxfoundation.org/code-of-conduct/), which applies to all attendees including speakers, guests, and organizers.
+To make PromCon a welcoming and harassment-free experience for everyone, we follow the [Linux Foundation's Code of Conduct](https://events.linuxfoundation.org/code-of-conduct/), which applies to all attendees including speakers, guests, and organizers.